weiyixue999/weiyixue.github.io/_pages/about.md

 ## 💫About Me

-I am currently a second-year M.S.E. student at [GEAI Lab](https://www.embodiment.ai/) of [Tongji University](https://www.tongji.edu.cn/) and advised by Prof. Guang Chen.
-Before this, I obtained the bachelor’s degree in Vehicle Engineering at Tongji University.
+I am currently a first year PhD student at [IGL Lab](https://github.com/IGL-HKUST) at Hong Kong University of Science and Technology and advised by Prof. [Yuan Liu](https://liuyuan-pal.github.io).
+Before this, I obtained the bachelor and Master’s degree at Tongji University, [GEAI Lab](https://www.embodiment.ai/) of [Tongji University](https://www.tongji.edu.cn/) and advised by Prof. Guang Chen.

-My research centers on exploring the intersection of generative modeling and 3D vision, with a particular emphasis on problems such as 3D content generation and 3D-aware video generation.
+My research centers on exploring the intersection of generative modeling and 3D vision, with a particular emphasis on problems such as Unified 3D Generation and Reconstruction and 3D-aware video generation.
 Looking further ahead, I am deeply interested in the broader potential of world models and generative models, both from theoretical perspectives and in terms of their practical applications.
 &nbsp;